ranulph/units/README.md

 Also stores selected currencies flags in Local Storage as a SVG file converted into Base64 encoded strings.

 Currency rates update every hour.
-See (https://api.currencies.worlddata.run/ui) for currency api information.
-Requires Bearer Auth token.
+See https://api.currencies.worlddata.run/ui for currency api information.